 A research study on self-awareness indicates that without the essential information contained in this book, only 2% of the population will realize their potential!

 Learn to be more intentional with your decisions about

-This transformational book makes a great gift—for others and for yourself, too!
+This book makes a great gift—for others and for yourself!

-In his groundbreaking new book Why Aren’t You More Like Me?™ author Ken Keis has created the ultimate resource to help individuals and organizations maximize their strengths through understanding their unique Personal Styles.
+Author Ken Keis, in his groundbreaking new book Why Aren't You More Like Me?"! has created the ultimate resource to help individuals and organizations maximize their strengths through understanding their unique Personal Styles.
 Although style does not predict a career—a point wisely noted in this book—knowing what makes people tick is definitely linked to outstanding productivity, profits, and a happy workplace.
 A must read for anyone pursuing higher levels of success.

 This Week's Action Steps

 For information on CRG Resources, please visit http://www.crgleader.com/home.